How Many Forklifts Do I Need?

 How Many Forklifts You Need Depends on Utilization

 Accurately calculating how many hours your forklifts get used each day is the key to determining the optimal number of forklifts for your operation.
-Many businesses think because they run an 8-hour shift, operators put eight hours per day on each lift truck.
+But how do you calculate lift truck utilization?

-While some warehouses assign lifts to a single operator, others make their forklifts available to any operator as needed - whether they need it for one hour or six hours.
-This “on-demand” availability is the best way to maximize the productivity of your forklift.
+While some operations assign lifts to a single operator, others make their forklifts available to any operator as needed.
+This “on-demand” availability is the best way to optimize your operation and maximize productivity.

 • Day shift - receives product and puts pallets away